Logmanager documentation

 Start the server now.
 Server is booted up about 5 minutes from the start.

-Configuring a IP address
+Configuring an IP address

 • Connect your PC to the same network as the Logmanager server is connected.

-• Set your IP address, for example 192.168.0.29 and mask 255.255.255.0.
+• Set your IP address and mask, for example 192.168.0.29 and 255.255.255.0.

 https://<default_Logmanager_IP_address>/